 Then transaction T2 will always see the same value for

-WITH CONSISTENT SNAPSHOT does not give any guarantees of consistency between
+WITH CONSISTENT SNAPSHOT did not give any guarantees of consistency between

 different storage engines.
 So it is possible, even with a "consistent"

-snapshot, to see the changes in a trasaction only to InnoDB/XtraDB tables, not
+snapshot, to see the changes in a transaction only to InnoDB/XtraDB tables, not

 PBXT tables, for example.)

 Another use for these enhancements is to obtain a binary log position that is consistent with a particular transactional state of the storage engine(s) in the database.
-This is done with two new status variables for the binary log:
+This is done with two status variables for the binary log: binlog_snapshot_file and binlog_snapshot_position

 These variables give the binary log file and position like